Skip to main content

 Serving Size: 3-4

-In a large mixing bowl combine mutton with ginger-garlic paste, curd, coriander powder, cumin powder, black pepper powder and salt.
-Mix until the mutton is evenly coated with the spices.
-Cover and marinate the mutton for at least one hour.
+In a large mixing bowl, combine mutton with ginger-garlic paste, yoghurt, coriander powder, cumin powder, black pepper powder and salt.
+Cover and marinate the mutton for at least one hour or keep it in the fridge overnight.

 Heat 2 tbsp oil in a wok over medium-high heat.
-Add the sliced onions and sauté until they turn soft and translucent.
+Add the chopped onions and sauté until they turn translucent.

-Stir in 5-6 green chilis, cashews/blanched almonds.
+Stir in green chilis, cashews/almonds.
 Cook for a few minutes until slightly softened.
 Remove from heat and let the mixture cool.

-Once cooled blend the mixture along with coriander leaves and stalks to a smooth paste.
+Allow the mixture to cool, then blend it with the coriander leaves and stems into a smooth paste.

-In a pressure cooker add cumin seeds and let them crackle.
-Next add bay leaves, green cardamom, cloves, black pepper corns, mace and cinnamon stick.
+In a pressure cooker, add cumin seeds and let them crackle.
+Add bay leaves, cloves, green cardamom, black pepper corns, mace, and cinnamon stick.
 Sauté until they release their aroma.

-If the gravy becomes too thick add 1/2 cup hot water or milk (for extra richness) to adjust the consistency.
-The gravy should be smooth and coat the mutton pieces evenly.
+If the gravy becomes too thick, add 1/2 cup hot water or milk (for extra richness) to adjust the consistency.
+The gravy should be smooth and evenly coat the mutton pieces.

 Comments